 Spring and wells

-The methods listed in this article are good alternatives to keep your food cold when electricity is not available and these are some of the lost ways our ancestors used to preserve food.
-While these alternatives are safe with some foods, they may not work with others.
+The methods listed in this article are good alternatives to keep your food cold when electricity is not available.
+These are some of the lost ways our ancestors used to preserve food.
+While these options are safe with some foods, they may not work with others.
 I’m not an expert when it comes to living without electricity and I’m sharing what I’ve learned from people who live without refrigeration.
 As with everything in life, it is better to test these methods yourself and see if they work for you.